Wondering if hiring minor age workers is legal in your state? Check out our federal and state guide to child labor laws for small businesses!

 - Jobs with exposure to radioactive substances of ionizing radiation

-- Trenching and excavating
+- Trenching and excavation

 Minimum Wage & How It Relates to Minors

-Minimum wage is not a modern concept—as early as the mid-nineteenth century, states were establishing minimum wages.
+Minimum wage is not a modern concept—as early as the mid-19th century, states were establishing minimum wages.
 In 1938, the federal government established a national hourly wage minimum through the FLSA.
 Now, the FLSA establishes minimum wage, overtime pay, recordkeeping, and youth employment standards for minors in the workplace.

 Today, it requires at least the federal minimum wage, $7.25 per hour, to be paid to all covered and nonexempt employees.
 Some occupations, such as babysitting, do not require a specific minimum wage.
 Additionally, overtime pay at a rate of not less than one and one-half times the regular rate of pay is required for all hours worked over 40 in a workweek.